Trismegiste/DokudokiBundle/README.md

 Have you ever switch an app to another database ?

 ### Is there any other constraints you have used ?
-* No switch because it is hidden inheritance
+* Minimum number of switch because it is hidden inheritance
+* No more than 5 methods per class
+* No method longer than 20 NCLOC
 * No static because it is global
 * SRP, OCP, LSP, ISP, DIP at maximum level
 * coupling at minimum level